operand/agency/README.md

 This is a very simple implementation, but it demonstrates the basic idea of how to invoke an "action" on another `Operator`.

-When an `Operator` receives a message, it invokes the action specified in the `action` field of the message, passing the `args` to the action method as keyword arguments.
+When an `Operator` receives a message, it invokes the action method specified in by the `action` field of the message, passing the `args` to the action method as keyword arguments.

 So here we see that `ChattyAI` is invoking the `"say"` action on the sender of